felicitia/HugoAcademicWebsite/content/mentoring/_index.md

 Mentoring students is probably what I enjoy the most in my work.
 I love knowing their needs and motivations, and tailoring the experience for them to achieve where *they* want to be, not where I or any other people think they should be.
 I'm always so proud of my students, but what's more rewarding is to see them building confidence and feeling proud of *themselves*!
 Now, please allow me to brag about them! :)

+Updates: Starting from 2023, I'm doing 1-1 mentoring for PhD student in all fields on general topics that may not be project related.
+Please refer to the **Volunteering** section on my [**LinkedIn**](https://www.linkedin.com/in/yixue-zhao/) if you are interested.

 ### High School Students

 {{< gallery dir="/img/high-school/" />}} {{< load-photoswipe >}}